arjunguptadataanalyst/itc-hotels-project/README.md

 # ITC Hotels Data Analytics Project
+> Built as part of applied analytics work focused on real-world decision-making scenarios.
 > Real-world hotel booking analysis using 3,00,000 records to uncover what actually drives revenue, not just what looks good on charts.

 ---